gracenote/python_meetup/readme.md

 `cd python_meetup`

-Next, run the test scripts:
+Next, run the test script:

 `python test_script_pythonX.py`   (where X = version of Python on your machine)